per-pro/DulyNoted/README.md

-# Annotatify
+# DulyNoted

-Annotatify is a single-page application imspired by genius.com that allows users to annotate texts.
+DulyNoted is a single-page application imspired by genius.com that allows users to annotate texts.

 ## Technologies

-Annotatify was created with a Ruby on Rails backend, PostgreSQL database, and React.js with Redux for the front end.
+DulyNoted was created with a Ruby on Rails backend, PostgreSQL database, and React.js with Redux for the front end.